necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 6.3.3 Reset The Device
 ^^^^^^^^^^^^^^^^^^^^^^

-This sends the reboot command ("r") using ``RFExplorer.RFECommunicator.SendCommand``, then waits forever for the ``RFExplorer.RFECommunicator.IsResetEvent`` attribute to change to False.
+This sends the reboot command ("r") using :meth:`RFExplorer.RFECommunicator.SendCommand`, then waits forever for the :attr:`RFExplorer.RFECommunicator.IsResetEvent` attribute to change to False.
 Once the device indicates that it is out of the reset-state it sleeps for three seconds to let things settle down.

 .. code:: ipython